nacos-group/nacos-spring-boot-project/README.md

 To view the endpoint information, visit the following URLS:

-Nacos Config:
+Nacos Config Project :

-* Spring Boot1.x: Sentinel Endpoint URL is http://127.0.0.1:10011/nacos-config.
+* Spring Boot1.x: Nacos Config Endpoint URL is http://127.0.0.1:10011/nacos-config.
-* Spring Boot2.x: Sentinel Endpoint URL is http://127.0.0.1:10011/actuator/nacos-config.
+* Spring Boot2.x: Nacos Config Endpoint URL is http://127.0.0.1:10011/actuator/nacos-config.

-Nacos Discovery:
+Nacos Discovery Project:

-* Spring Boot1.x: Sentinel Endpoint URL is http://127.0.0.1:10012/nacos-discovery.
+* Spring Boot1.x: Nacos Discovery Endpoint URL is http://127.0.0.1:10012/nacos-discovery.
-* Spring Boot2.x: Sentinel Endpoint URL is http://127.0.0.1:10012/actuator/nacos-discovery.
+* Spring Boot2.x: Nacos Discovery Endpoint URL is http://127.0.0.1:10012/actuator/nacos-discovery.

 ## Health Checks

-`nacos-config-spring-boot-actuator` and `nacos-discovery-spring-boot-actuator` support the standard Spring Boot `HealthIndicator` as a production-ready feature , which will be aggregated into Spring Boot's `Health` and exported on `HealthEndpoint` that works MVC (Spring Web MVC) and JMX (Java Management Extensions) both if they are available.
+`nacos-config-spring-boot-actuator` and `nacos-discovery-spring-boot-actuator` support the standard Spring Boot `HealthIndicator` as a production-ready feature , which will be aggregated into Spring Boot's `Health` and exported on `HealthEndpoint` that works MVC (Spring Web MVC) if it is available.

-Suppose a Spring Boot Web application did not specify `management.server.port`, you can access http://localhost:{port}/actuator/health via Web Client and will get a response with JSON format is like below :
+Suppose a Spring Boot Web application did not specify `management.server.port`(SpringBoot1.x using `management.port`), you can access http://localhost:{port}/actuator/health(SpringBoot1.x visit http://localhost:{port}/health) via Web Client and will get a response with JSON format is like below :

-Nacos Config:
+Nacos Config Project:

 ```json
 {